 Making a Difference

-Over 136 new jobs have been created since SAMS was founded, with over 75% of our employees being either Veterans or family members of Veterans.
+More than 136 new jobs have been created since SAMS was founded, with over 75 percent of our employees being either Veterans or family members of Veterans.

-Not only does SAMS provide for our services members, but also members of the community in need.
+Not only does SAMS provide for our nation’s services members, but also members of the community in need.
 Through SAMS Cares, the charitable sector of SAMS, team members all across the country have volunteered hundreds of hours to support efforts that range from providing resume review for transitioning veterans, to collecting school supplies for disabled children, to helping with local area food banks and animal shelters.
-We never miss out on an opportunity to give back.
+SAMS never misses out on an opportunity to give back.